 The Soviet high command then made strenuous efforts to prevent the success of the German relief effort.
 Command of the break-in area was given to the 2nd Ukrainian Front, and General Leytenant Sergei G. Trofimenko’s 27th Army was transferred from the 1st Ukrainian Front to the 2nd Ukrainian Front.
 The Soviet losses of infantry were rapidly made good when formations such as the 180th Division descended on the village of Kvitki in the narrow strip of land between the pocket and the III Panzerkorps, and impressed its male population of about 500 into its ranks.
 These so-called volunteers were committed to their first action only very shortly after this.
 Although their wide tracks gave the Soviet tanks a tactical mobility superior to that of the German tanks, and the Soviet forces were better provided with tracked vehicles, the Soviet troops also had their difficulties in the mud, and before long bombers were flown in the transport role, all formations were using teams of oxen and horses to move guns and vehicles, and the local peasantry was ordered to move supplies.

 On the German side the III Panzerkorps in its advanced position could no longer be supplied by land as a result of state of the ground, and was already on air supply.
 The German air supply operation was carried out under the direction of General Hans Seidemann’s VIII Fliegerkorps direct to Korsun airfield.
 Arriving supplies were landed from the air and the wounded were flown out until the ground conditions made the airfield unusable.
 Recourse was then had to the paradropping of supplies, but this did not prove satisfactory as this slow and inefficient method caused an increase in aircraft losses.
 Finally the supplies, including petrol drums, were free-dropped from heights as low as 33 ft (10 m).
 The air transport force suffered some losses to anti-aircraft fire and interception by Soviet fighters, but on the whole the Soviet air units kept their distance, although the lack of German fighters reduced the escorts to a scale of three Messerschmitt Bf 109 fighters to every 36 transport aircraft.
-In all, 2,000 tons of supplies were flown into the pocket by 1,500 sorties; 2,400 wounded were flown out; and 32 transport aircraft were lost.
+In all, 2,000 tons of supplies were flown into the pocket by 1,500 sorties; 2,400 wounded were flown out of the pocket; and 32 transport aircraft were lost.

 On 5 February Wöhler’s 8th Army had ordered Stemmermann to ready his formations to break out at any time after 10 February.
 But it was not before 15 February, on the day on which he authorised Generalfeldmarschall Walter Model’s Heeresgruppe 'Nord' to withdraw to the 'Panther-Stellung', did Hitler agree that the encircled troops should fight their way out.
 The pocket then started to move toward the south, sometimes in mud and sometimes in slow motion as the weather altered day by day.
 Some units and formations kept their organisation and moved as cohesive groups, but many of the troops were little more than groups of stragglers put under the command of the nearest officers.
 Guns, tanks and vehicles were left behind and the troops had nothing but small arms with which to defend themselves against almost incessant tank and infantry assault.
 SS-Gruppenführer und Generalleutnant der Waffen-SS Herbert Otto Gille’s 5th SS Panzergrenadierdivision 'Wiking' distinguished itself in repelling the attacks.
 The pocket also had to run the gauntlet of artillery fire, and the German casualties mounted steadily.

 On 17 February the pocket’s advanced elements met the leading elements of the III Panzerkorps and as many as two-thirds of the encircled troops came out of the pocket.
-All the sick and wounded had been left to their fate, all heavy equipment abandoned, and Stemmermann himself was killed on 18 February.
+All the sick and wounded had been left to their fate, all heavy equipment abandoned, and Stemmermann himself had been killed on 18 February.
 The German claim that 30,000 men got through to safety has to be weighed against the Soviet claim that 18,000 wounded and unwounded prisoners and 50,000 dead remained in the pocket.

 However many men escaped from the Korsun pocket, Heeresgruppe 'Süd' had nonetheless suffered a major defeat at the operational and tactical levels.
 Many of the pocket’s survivors were physically and mentally unfit for an immediate return to service, and two experienced corps had been destroyed as fighting formations.

-To the north of Raus’s 4th Panzerarmee, the left flanking formation of Heeresgruppe 'Süd', a great gap had appeared between Heeresgruppe 'Süd' and Heeresgruppe 'Mitte' as Hitler had been unwilling, and indeed unable, to accede to van Manstein’s recommendation that another army should be formed in the Rovno area.
-Some troops of General Arthur Hauffe’s XIII Corps were detached to cover the land approach from Rovno to Lwów, and some SS and police battalions were used to cover the railway line in the area of the Pripyet Marshes.
+To the north of Raus’s 4th Panzerarmee, the left flanking formation of Heeresgruppe 'Süd', a great gap had appeared between Heeresgruppe 'Süd' and Heeresgruppe 'Mitte' as Hitler had been unwilling, and indeed unable, to accede to von Manstein’s recommendation that another army should be formed in the Rovno area.
+Some troops of General Arthur Hauffe’s XIII Corps were detached to cover the land approach from Rovno to Lwów, and some SS and police battalions were used to cover the railway line in the area of the Pripyet marshes.
 No immediate Soviet attack was expected in this area as it was believed that the 1st Ukrainian Front was preoccupied both at Cherkassy and in the wedge between the 4th Panzerarmee and the 1st Panzerarmee.

 On 27 January, however, General Leytenant Nikolai P. Pukhov’s 13th Army and General Leytenant Ivan D. Chernyakhovsky’s 60th Army, the right flanking formations of Vatutin’s 1st Ukrainian Front, attacked to the east, being helped through the marsh and woodland by partisans.
 Using the I and VI Guards Cavalry Corps on the extreme flank, two days later the two armies reached the Styr river well inside the 1939 borders of Poland.
 Rovno, Luck and the Zdolbunov railway junction were soon taken, and on 10 February Shepetovka fell.
 Erich Koch, the Reichskommissar of Ukraine, fled from his headquarters at Rovno on the approach of the Soviet troops, and the loss of the town led to the usual recriminations by Hitler against the German army and the threat of the death sentence for officers in command positions.